peterpeterparker/daviddalbusco.com/src/blog/the-unbreakable-slides-for-your-corporate-communication.md

 ### And So Much More

-That rounds up the new features for our enterprise customers - but we have already released a ton of things for any users!
+That rounds up the new features for our enterprise customers - but we have already released a ton of things for everyone else!

 *****